The Best Strawberry Ice Cream Recipe

 - There are no unwanted ingredients making it healthier than store-bought ice cream.

-- It's a fun activity to do with kids
+- It's a fun activity to do with kids.
+They'll be fascinated by the process of making churned ice cream.

 - It's a delicious way to enjoy summer berries!